baijum/muthukadan.net/_posts/2021-07-18-support-service-binding-specification-for-kubernetes.md

 > | `uri` | A valid URI as defined by [RFC3986](https://tools.ietf.org/html/rfc3986)
 > | `username` | A string-based username credential
 > | `password` | A string-based password credential
-> | `certificates` | A collection of PEM-encoded X.509 certificates, representing a certificate chain used in mTLS client authentication
+> | `certificates` | A collection of PEM-encoded X.509 public certificates, representing a certificate chain used to trust TLS connections
 > | `private-key` | A PEM-encoded private key used in mTLS client authentication

 For Go based operators, you may consider using